Acid Reflux (GERD): No Longer Too Hot to Handle

 Absolutely.
 Many people (myself included) have found relief with simple but powerful shifts like eating smaller meals, not lying down after eating, cutting back on trigger foods, and managing stress.
 Sometimes, it really is about tuning in to what your body’s screaming at you.

-6. Does eating late at night make acid reflux worse?
+3. Does eating late at night make acid reflux worse?

 Yes, and I know this one stings.
 Your fave 11 PM snacks might be cute for your tastebuds, but not for your esophagus.
 Aim to eat your last meal 2–3 hours before bed.
 If you need something before sleep, go bland and small (like a few saltines or some steamed apples).

-8. Can stress really trigger acid reflux?
+4. Can stress really trigger acid reflux?

 Yes, your drama isn’t just emotional, it's physiological too.
 Stress can increase stomach acid and slow digestion, creating a reflux storm.
 If you’re constantly dealing with stress (who isn’t?), try breathwork, walking after meals, or venting.
 Yes, seriously.

 Managing GERD doesn’t have to mean missing out on life or stressing every meal.
-Want more tips, easy recipes, and zero-judgment support?
+Want more tips, easy recipes, and no-judgment support?
 Sign up for my newsletter below and get a fresh dose of Chronically Chic goodness delivered right to your inbox every week.